rindeal/SQLite3-Encryption/README.md

 - Windows 7 and up
 - [MS Visual Studio](http://www.visualstudio.com/products/visual-studio-express-vs) 2012/13 *(2010 not tested)*
-- [Premake4](http://industriousone.com/premake/download) version **4.4+** (*included in the repo*)
+- [Premake4](http://industriousone.com/premake/download) version **4.4+** _(included in the repo)_

 #### Steps

 1. [Download this repository](https://github.com/rindeal/wxSQLite3-VS/archive/master.zip)
 2. Extract the dir `wxSQLite3-VS-master` and open it
 3. Run `premake4.bat`
-4. the solution file (`.sln`) should be now in the project root folder, open it in VS as usual and upgrade the solution if needed, eg. if you have VS2013 and you created 2012 solution (automatic prompt or `Project -> Upgrade Solution`)
+4. Open the produced solution file (`.sln`) that should be now in the project root folder, open it in VS as usual and upgrade the solution if needed, eg. if you have VS2013 and you created 2012 solution (automatic prompt or `Project -> Upgrade Solution`)
 5. `Build -> Configuration Manager` and choose configurations and platforms you want to build
 6. And here we go `Build -> Build Solution`
-7. There should be a `bin` dir in the project root folder where you'll find all required files
+7. You should find the produced binaries in `bin` dir in the project root folder

 > Please note that by default it creates configuration files optimized for speed.
 Most of the optimizations are compatible with any PC, but eg. SSE2 and AVX CPU instruction sets may not be compatible with some older computers.
 If you want to remove these compiler/linker switches, please, look at the `premake4.lua` file or disable them in MS Visual Studio before you build the solution.